TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 9/Psalms 9.7.md

 ---

-But Jehovah sitteth [as king] for ever: He hath prepared his throne for judgment;
+But Yahweh reigns forever.
+He has prepared his throne for judgment.